funnyboy-roks/marquee/README.md

 [![Crates.io](https://img.shields.io/crates/v/marquee.svg)](https://crates.io/crates/marquee)

-This is a CLI tool that will convert each line of stdin into a "marquee" style output.
-An example can be seen below.
+`marquee` is a CLI tool that will convert each line of input into a "marquee" style output (see below for example).
+Marquee is designed for usage in user-facing output, though it is also possible to have it create a list of marquee output, using `marquee -ld0`.

 ![GIF of marquee usage](./img/usage.gif)